 Marketing.
 It’s something which every SME, and indeed every business, should be doing.
-It builds awareness of your brand or company, helps you identify certain business goals and in the long run, can also contribute significantly to sales figures.
-There are many SME’s out there who are baffled by the concept, and aren’t sure what they should be doing, and when they should be doing it.
+It builds awareness of your brand or company, helps you identify specific business goals and in the long run, can also contribute significantly to sales figures.
+There are many SME’s out there who are baffled by the concept and aren’t sure what they should be doing, and when they should be doing it.
 That’s why we’ve put together this article on what businesses should be doing when it comes to marketing.

 1. A multi-channel approach.